 BOTANICAL IDENTIFICATION WORKSHOPS

-You may be interested in our new venture – a short series of workshops looking into the inner workings of some of our local plants and learning how to identify them with the aid of keys and books.
+A short series of classroom-based workshops looking into the inner workings of some of our local plants and learning how to identify them with the aid of keys and books.

-This year, I am hoping to complement Richard Allen’s popular Bird Walks in Wivenhoe (see http://www.richardallenillustrator.com/) with a series of Wildlife Walks, to focus on the botanical and entomological riches of the area.
-For details of dates and locations, please see the flier below.
+This year, we are hoping to complement Richard Allen’s popular Bird Walks in Wivenhoe (see http://www.richardallenillustrator.com/) with a series of Wildlife Walks, to focus on the botanical and entomological riches of the area.

 Hoping to see some of you in the coming months…